iamjuni/XenoLoader/README.md

 If you don't, then a patched IOS36 is required. (*Although it is recommended to just update the HBC.*)

 Xenoloader itself needs no hacked IOS at all.
 (Hell, we recommend using unpatched IOS...)

+#Contributing
+This repository will accepting contributions (pull requests only).